alphasaft/Micro/docs/syntax.md

 In the end, it all boils down to literals, which can be seen as the fundamental building block of Micro scripts.
 And speaking of blocks :

-## Block macros
+## Macros

-Macros are yet another kind of operand, which come in two flavors, the first of which are block macros.
+Until there, we've only seem pretty standard - and simple - expressions.
+But there's more to Micro than just numbers, strings and names, as Micro comes with something called macros.
+Macros are yet another kind of operand (meaning everywhere you could put a number, a string or a name, you can use a macro instead), which come in three flavors, the first of which are block macros.
 A block macro is, as its name suggest, a block of code, wrapped inside a pair of brackets.
 The syntax is the following :
 ```
 macroName(arg1; ...; argn) {
     stmt1;